Frida7771/Frida7771/README.md

 ## 👩‍💻 About Me
 - Software Engineer with experience in backend and full-stack development
-- Strong in Go, Python, and distributed backend systems
+- Strong in Go, Python, Java, and TypeScript
 - Interested in backend engineering, data platforms, and AI-powered applications
+- Diverse Background with Computer Science & Math & Economics
+- Piano player for over 15 years

 ---